olga-demidko/documentation/docs/guide/vulnerabilities/29-unrestricted-file-upload.md

     </tr>
 </table>

-Unrestricted File Upload vulnerability allows an attacker to do the following:
+This vulnerability allows an attacker to:
 * Execute code on the server side and the client side.
 * Gain sensitive information.
 Browse server folders and files.
 * Crash the server.
 Overload the file system or the database.